TikaFlow/bash-sql/README.md

 Returns the string `str` with
 all occurrences of the string `from` replaced by the string `to`.
-This function is case sensitive.
+This function is case-insensitive.

-Returns NULL if any of its arguments are NULL.
+Returns NULL if any argument is NULL.

 ### reverse